-Washington State Patrol identification and criminal history check (first year only) Application for teacher certificate \$68.50
+Washington State Patrol identification and criminal history check (first year only) \$83.00

+Application for teacher certificate

-(second year only) \$68.00
+(second year only) \$74.00

 Master's project binding fee (approx.) \$60.00

 Graduation fee \$25.00

-Placement file fee \$50.00

 edTPA \$300.00

+Additional fees may apply

-RESIDENCY STATUS FOR TUITION AND FEES
+RESIDENCY STATUS FOR TUITION

-To be considered a resident for tuition and fee purposes, as a financially independent non-resident, you must first establish a domicile in the state of Washington in compliance with state regulations.
+To be considered a resident for tuition and fee purposes, as a financially independent nonresident, you must first establish a domicile in the state of Washington in compliance with state regulations.
 You must also establish your intention to be in Washington for purposes other than education.
 Once established, the domicile must exist for one year prior to the first day of the quarter in which you plan to enroll as a resident student.
-Contact Evergreen's Office of Registration and Records directly at 360.867.6180 if you have specific residency questions.
+Contact Evergreen's Office of Registration and Records directly at (360) 867-6180 if you have specific residency questions.
 Residency information and application for a change of status are available on the registration Web page or in the Office of Registration and Records.

-Native American residents of Idaho, Montana or Oregon who are members of one of the tribes listed by the Revised Code of Washington may be eligible to pay Washington resident tuition rates.
+Native American residents of Idaho, Montana, or Oregon who are members of one of the tribes listed by the Revised Code of Washington may be eligible to pay Washington resident tuition rates.
 Proof of tribal membership is required.